opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 ###Your Greatest Resources
-We recommend to map how many communities there are in your area and what are the characteristics of these communities: aims, age, gender and so on.
+We recommend to map how many communities there are in your area and what are the characteristics of these communities: aims, age, gender and so on. the people involved in the community have the greatest skills in listening, and are used to collaborative practices.
 Then you have to choose four or five communities with different characteristics.